bjornsnoen/tt-cli/README.md

 ## Why?
-Because sometimes (always) as a consultant they will ask you to log your hours in more than one place, and, from the bottom of my heart, _fuck that_.
+Because sometimes (always) as a consultant they will ask you to log your hours in more than one place, and, from the bottom of my heart, _no_.

 ## Installation and setup
 I recommend installing with